-- Conclusions: For the patient who is going for a dental restorative procedure, patient is considered to have minimal thrombosis risk.
-As a result warfarin should not be interrupted and hemostatic agent could be used in case of bleeding. - For the second case where patient is going for a colon surgery, patient is required to stop warfarin for 5 days proper to surgery due to high risk of thrombosis - Based on the article, the current guidelines is withholding warfarin 5 days prior to implant placement to achieve well controlled surgical outcome. - Limitations: The study did not mention how the supporting evidence were collected and what type of literature is every study.
-The study only investigated restorative dental procedure and not implant placement or any other dental surgeries
+- For the patient who is going for a dental restorative procedure, warfarin should not be interrupted and hemostatic agent could be used in case of bleeding. - For the second case where patient is going for a colon surgery, patient is required to stop warfarin for 5 days proper to surgery - Based on the article, the current guidelines is withholding warfarin 5 days prior to implant placement to achieve well controlled surgical outcome. - Limitations: The study did not mention how the supporting evidence were collected and what type of literature is every study.
+The study only investigated restorative dental procedure and not implant placement or any other dental surgeries.